sozu/py-pyracmon/README.md

 Experimental.

-Testing DB operations is an important but difficult task. `pyracmon.testing` provides interfaces to reduce the difficulty.
+Testing DB operations is an important but frastrating task. `pyracmon.testing` provides interfaces to reduce the difficulty.
 One of them is the generation of fixture by minimal declaration of column values.
 Feeding values only on columns in interest generates rows by complementing other columns with automatically generated values.
 Others are in experimental stage and will be changed or removed in future version.

 ## Prerequisite

-Pyracmon requires python 3.6 or higher.
+Pyracmon requires python 3.9 or higher.

 Static typing functionalities are highly affected by python version.
 Because of frequent update of python `typing` package, syntax assumed in this library might already have got deprecated.